Hughes CSI (Crime Scene Investigation) Launches Intersession 2017 with a Crime Scenario to Solve.

 - A written note was left at the crime scene.
 Chromatography was used to identify the ink used to write the note.
 All of the evidence was bagged for forensic analysis.

 Various staff members played the role of suspects in the given crime scenario.
-Using the clues found at the crime scene, students must determine which of these suspects committed the crime?
+Using the clues found at the crime scene & their problem solving & inquiry skills (a focus of the My Tomorow initative), students must determine which of these suspects committed the crime?

 Students had to interview suspects, dust for fingerprints, take soil samples, perform handwriting analysis and use microscopes to test hair samples.
 “Which group will solve the crime?”
 That was the question.
 Who would become the CSI 2017 Super Sleuth?
 Want to see more pics, checkout CSI Intersession 2017 Google photo album.